 I proclaim that racism will never be tolerated in any of my classes or courses I facilitate.
 Black lives matter!
+Asian lives matter!
+Indigenous Peoples matter!
 We at Vocal Yoga will always lovingly embrace an environment of diversity.

 Individual Lessons Rates

-I am presently teaching online only through Zoom or Skype.
-My normal rate is $150 an hour but if you are suffering hardship due to the Covid-19 pandemic please contact me and I’ll see what I can arrange.
-I am an experienced online teacher so even during this difficult time I feel I can offer the student the same experience they would have in person.
-Please reach out to me if you need help with your breathing, speaking voice or singing and STAY SAFE!
+I am presently teaching in person and on Zoom, Skype or Facetime.
+My normal rate is $150 an hour or $75 for a half hour.
+For adults and teens I recommend an hour and for children a half hour is best.
+For production companies I charge $250 to $400.
+I am an experienced online teacher so I can offer the student the same experience they would have in person.
+Please reach out to me if you need help with your breathing, speaking or singing voice and STAY SAFE!
 I am here for you.

 Call 310 200-0506 for more information or email firstname.lastname@example.org

 Om Choir is back the first Sunday of every month!
 Click under programs and then on Om Choir to learn all about it!

 Contemporary Singing Techniques this Spring

 Through Santa Monica College Continuing Education

 Hybrid: In person and on Zoom 5 Sessions Weekly – April 4 – May 2, 2024